 AFTERSCHOOL SNACK AND MEAL PROGRAMS

 Afterschool snack and meal programs operate in local nonprofit organizations and churches, and include child-centered activities.
-Many children come to these programs at the end of the school day, participate in tutoring programs and physical and creative activities and have a nutritious snack or meal.
-For many children in these programs, this is "supper," and will be the last food they have until breakfast at school the next morning.
+Many children come to these programs at the end of the school day and participate in tutoring programs as well as physical and creative activities and are served a nutritious snack or meal.
+For many children in these programs, this is "supper" and will be the last food they have until breakfast at school the next morning.

 Summer feeding provides crucial nutrition during the time school is not in session.
 If food-insecure children are not in school, where do they find food during the summer?
 The best answer is at a summer feeding site.
 Most sites provide breakfast, lunch and possibly a late-day meal.
-Many sites are "open," meaning the children do not have to be enrolled in a program (which they cannot afford); they can show up at meal time and be fed.
-Find a Summer Feeding Site.
+Many sites are "open" meaning the children do not have to be enrolled in a program (which many cannot afford); they can show up at meal time and be fed.